wald-tq/ui-router.github.io/_ng2_tutorial/helloworld.md

 ---
-title: "UI-Router for Angular 2 - Hello World!"
+title: "UI-Router for Angular (2+) - Hello World!"
 layout: single
-excerpt: "Getting started with UI-Router for Angular 2"
+excerpt: "Getting started with UI-Router for Angular (2+)"
 sitemap: true
 redirect_from: /tutorial/ng2/helloworld/
 ---

 {% include toc classes="collapsible" icon="columns" title="Hello World!" %}

-Let's build a Hello World UI-Router application for Angular 2.
+Let's build a Hello World UI-Router application for Angular (2+).
 It will have two "pages" (`hello` and `about`), each one having its own URL.
 We can switch between pages by clicking on links.
 The link for the active page will be highlighted.

 # Full Source Code

-An Angular 2 Hello World app is a bit more complex to set up than an Angular 1 or React Hello World App.
+An Angular (2+) Hello World app is a bit more complex to set up than an AngularJS or React Hello World App.
-We're going to use the [Angular 2 Plunker template](http://plnkr.co/edit/tpl:AvJOMERrnz94ekVua0u5) as starting point.
+We're going to use the [Angular (2+) Plunker template](http://plnkr.co/edit/tpl:AvJOMERrnz94ekVua0u5) as starting point.

 Start by looking over the complete source code (ignoring SystemJS `config.js`) for the Hello World application.
 We will go over each part in more detail below.